trinity-team/camp-rubrik-cnp-microsoft/life-saving/objective-recover-a-vm.md

 In this lab, you will perform the following tasks:

-* Live Mount a VM
+* Restore a VM
-* Unmount a VM
+* Export a VM
-* Mount a VMDK
-* Unmount a VMDK

-Rubrik radically simplifies the recovery process of virtual machines to deliver near-zero RTOs without additional storage provisioning.
+Rubrik radically simplifies the recovery process of virtual machines to deliver near-zero RTOs without additional manual intervention.
 Quickly test upgrades or recover from ransomware without data loss.

 ## Getting Started

-By serving as an online repository for VM data during the recovery process, Rubrik eliminates the requirement to transfer data before recovery can begin.
-Live Mount provides a near-zero Recovery Time Objective (RTO).
+Rubrik's Cloud Native Protection for Azure eliminates toil associated with protecting Azure VM workloads at scale.
+Polaris automates the protection VMs and replication of recovery points across regions in Microsoft Azure.
+Additionally, Polaris automates recovery operations allowing for full VM recovery in place, as well as across regions and subscriptions.

 {% hint style="info" %}
 **Trail Map:**

-_Recovery Time Objective_ - defines how long it takes to recover data, which can be a single file or a complete data center.
-This is sometimes referred to as "how long can you afford to have a system offline?"

-_Instant Recovery_ - replaces the source virtual machine with a fully functional point-in-time copy.
-The Rubrik cluster powers off and renames the source virtual machine and assigns the name of the source virtual machine to the recovered virtual machine.
-The recovered virtual machine is then powered on and the recovered virtual machine is connected to the source network.
-The Rubrik cluster is the datastore for the recovered virtual machine until it is Storage vMotioned to another datastore.

-_Live Mount_ - creates a new virtual machine from a point-in-time copy of the source virtual machine.
-The recovered virtual machine uses the Rubrik cluster as its datastore until it is Storage vMotioned to another datastore.
-The Rubrik cluster assigns a new name to the recovered virtual machine and powers it up.
-The source virtual machine runs in parallel.

-_Export_ - creates a new virtual machine from a point-in-time copy of the source virtual machine.
-The datastore of the selected Hyper-V host is the datastore for the recovered virtual machine.
-The Rubrik cluster assigns a new name to the recovered virtual machine and powers it up.
+_Restore_ - Select a point in time and automatically roll an Azure VM back to a known good point in time, preserving its resourceId and private IP address.
+This operation ensures that disks are restored in a crash-consistent manner to the desired point in time, attached to the right mount points, and with the original tags, if desired.

+_Export_ - Create a new Azure VM from the selected snapshot using either the original snapshot in the source region or a replica in another region.
+This workflow allows the user to define the VM name, type, size, subscription, resource group, region, VNet, subnet, and network security group.
+Tags that were on the source VM at the time of the snapshot can also be included or excluded from the export process.
 {% endhint %}